Look on the Pride Side

 To support trans employees and their dependents in their journey to become their authentic selves, we’ve expanding benefits coverage in Canada and US to include enhanced gender affirmation healthcare that isn’t covered under government health plans (e.g. voice surgery).
 In Trinidad and Tobago, Scotiabank has also extended medical coverage to same-sex partners of employees, the first in the industry to include this benefit.

-Creating a roadmap for LGBT+ inclusion
+Creating a roadmap for 2SLGBTQIA+ inclusion

 In 2019, Scotiabank became the first Canadian bank to adopt the United Nations Global LGBTI Standards of Conduct for Business, and we are a founding member of Partnership for Global LGBTI Equality (PGLE).
 In 2021, we piloted PGLE’s UN LGBTIQ+ Standards Gap Analysis Tool, which supports a self-assessment and a learning platform to help companies operationalize global LGBTI standards.
-Collectively, these resources informed a three-year action plan to operationalize our commitment to LGBTQ+ inclusion.
+Collectively, these resources informed a three-year action plan to operationalize our commitment to 2SLGBTQIA+ inclusion.

 Expanding employee resource groups (ERGs) globally

-Increasing LGBT+ representation
+Increasing 2SLGBTQIA+ representation

-Inclusion of LGBT+ individuals is a priority at the highest levels of Scotiabank.
+Inclusion of 2SLGBTQIA+ individuals is a priority at the highest levels of Scotiabank.
 Our Code of Conduct and Human Rights Statement both specify that Scotiabank does not tolerate discrimination against individuals on the basis of sex, sexual orientation, gender identity or expression.
 Our 2025 Diversity goals aim to increase representation of employees who identify as being lesbian, gay, bisexual or another diverse sexual orientation to 7% or greater.

-Empower Program to support future LGBT+ leaders
+Empower Program to support future 2SLGBTQIA+ leaders

 A new global standard for parental leave, for all parents